It’s not about politics, it’s about principles

 (Don’t miss the video – scroll down to see it)

 No matter what your political position may be, there are fundamental principles at the root of it all.
 The challenge is in identifying the principle.
-But once it is identified, the correct position (which aligns you with universal law) becomes more clear.
+But once identified, the correct position (which aligns you with universal law) becomes more clear.

 One position believes in the unlimited human potential – that no matter what causes a person to struggle, that person has within him or herself the power to rise above it, and through the struggle, that person can and will become stronger and better.